rsw359/RiderSocial/README.md

 **The Romance** is a cycling-focused blog app that allows users to share their cycling experiences, adventures, and stories.
 Whether you're a seasoned cyclist or just starting out, The Romance provides a platform to connect with fellow riders and share your passion for cycling.

+- This site is hosted on Vercel using Render for the server.
+Ocassionally, Render spins its services down, so if login is unsuccessful give it just a minute or two.

 ### Features

 - Create and publish blog posts with text and images.